T’21 Fellows’ Projects: Breadth of Diversity of Thought and Depth of InterestDecember 18th, 2020

 Fellows this year plan to tackle incredibly important topics, including a record number focused on health-related issues.
 We’ve outlined the full slate of project topics below.
 We look forward to sharing the results from their work with you in the spring.

-Four students will tackle health-related topics.
-Haylle Reidy is exploring the tradeoffs between innovation and privacy in digital health solutions.
-Haylle is a former product manager at digital health startup athenahealth and spent the summer evaluating startups as a venture capital intern with Oxeon Ventures.
+Two students will tackle health-related topics.
 Alex Mullin is looking at digital therapeutics, with a specific emphasis on barriers to adoption, despite promising efficacy data.
 Also a health care veteran, Alex spent her summer at CVS Health thinking about their strategy and future growth opportunities.
 Rod Milligan spent his summer at Apple after several years as an engineer at Chevron.
 True to his engineering roots, Rod is interested in understanding how technologies will enable the future of remote diagnostics and telehealth, focusing on sensor, optical, and connected devices.
-Sarthak Vaish will apply a smart cities lens to health questions, evaluating the role that the technologies and data underpinning smart cities can be used to evaluate both personal and population health.

 Continuing the center’s partnership with Google last year to think about the future of mobile gaming, CDS Fellows Emma Sapat, Hugo Naulot, and Will Maness will team up to partner with Google for their project this year.
 Their research with Google will focus on how companies who have previously relied on traditional performance marketing efforts (such as IDFA on iOS)– especially mobile gaming companies– can effectively build brand equity to grow their businesses.